 We sell organic or ‘in-conversion’ produce but also, in recognition of the financial implication for farmers converting to organic production, we sell ‘pre-conversion’ produce – fruit & veg grown during the conversion period using certified organic methods but before the soil can officially be classed as organic.

 We buy most of our veg from within a 50 mile radius (with a significant proportion of that coming from within 12 miles of Manchester city centre).
 This cuts down on food miles, ensures freshness and nutrition, and increases the connections between growers and customers eating their produce.

 The trade that we are bringing through Veg Box People is creating opportunities and stability not just for us workers on the box scheme but also many of our core local growers.
-We have, so far, created over £25,000 of sales for local organic produce – most of which are sales to customers who are new to buying organic.

 The stability of the weekly demand provided by our veg bags means that the natural risk inherent in growing vegetables is reduced – we crop plan closely with our growers and have the flexibility of ordering to make sure as little as possible of their produce goes to waste.

 The new demand that we are creating has given opportunities to new growers.
 We have a unique relationship with two FarmStart sites just outside Manchester in Cheshire, where a new generation of organic growers are being given an opportunity to learn growing skills and sell to us at Veg Box People.